Burning The Ground: DjPaulT's 80's and 90's Remixes

 BURNING THE GROUND EXCLUSIVE 1987

-Barry was listed on the credits as co-writer and producer, and the initial release of the song was his version.
+John Barry was listed on the credits as co-writer and producer, and the initial release of the song was his version.
 A second version of the song, re-worked by A-ha in 1988, later appeared on their third album, Stay on These Roads.
-Not surprisingly, the band prefers their version of the song to Barry’s.

 When interviewed on a late-night show in 1987, Barry said that he found working with the band exhausting secondary to the band’s insistence on using their own version of the song for release.
-In an interview with Hotrod Magazine, keyboardist Magne Furuholmen said that “[the band's] fight with Barry left a rather unpleasant aftertaste.
-Apparently he compared us to Hitlerjugend in a newspaper interview.”
-Waaktaar-Savoy claims that Barry never contributed to the creative process, and should not have his name on the credits.
+In an interview with Hot Rod Magazine, keyboardist Magne Furuholmen said that “[the band’s] fight with Barry left a rather unpleasant aftertaste.
+Apparently, he compared us to Hitlerjugend in a newspaper interview.”
+Waaktaar stated that although Barry produced the track, he never contributed to the songwriting process and should not have been credited as such (the band Duran Duran made similar claims after they worked briefly with Barry on the theme to the previous Bond film, “A View to a Kill”, in 1985).
+However, Waaktaar has also said: “I loved the stuff he [John Barry] added to the track.
+I mean, it gave it this sort of really cool string arrangement.
+That’s when it, for me, started to sound like a Bond thing.”

-The song remains one of a-ha ‘s most played songs in live concerts and has often been extended into a sing-along with the audience, as featured on the live album How Can I Sleep with Your Voice in My Head.
-In live performances, Paul Waaktaar-Savoy often included the James Bond Theme in his guitar solo.
+The song remains one of A-ha’s most played songs in live concerts and has often been extended into a “sing-along” with the audience, as featured on the live album How Can I Sleep with Your Voice in My Head.
+In live performances, Paul Waaktaar often included the main James Bond Theme in his guitar solo.

 SIDE A: